monashmicroimaging/gitbook-fiji-basics/part_9_simple_image_measurements.md

 ![](/assets/part9/results_table_measurements_BEFORE.jpg)

 Therefore, for intensity measurements, we need to measure the image before turning it into a mask.
 To do this, open your image and repeat your thresholding.
-Go to **Image Adjust**
+Go to **Image -&gt; Adjust Threshold**.

-**Threshold**.
 Find the threshold to best fit the data.
 But this time DO NOT press apply!

 Leaving the threshold window open, without applying the mask, go to the **Analyze** window and set your measurements as before.